 How Plan to Eat sorts the Shopping List:

-The recipes that you add to your Planner, contain ingredients that will automatically populate the Shopping List.
-The shopping list looks at a specific range of dates and lists all of the ingredients for all of the recipes within that date range.
+The recipe ingredients from your Planner will automatically populate the Shopping List.
+The shopping list works from a specific range of dates and lists all of the ingredients for the recipes within that date range.

 - Plan to Eat begins by sorting the store names.
 All of the stores in the Grocery Stores List are put in alphabetical order.
 Items on the grocery list are either assigned to one of these specific stores, or they end up in the Default store until you assign them to a store.

 - Plan to Eat will then sort based on the grocery category alphabetically, or by a custom order if it has been set.
-This article will show you how to customize your grocery categories.

 - Then Plan to Eat looks for the root ingredient title.
 For example, if a recipe calls for “chopped red peppers”, Plan to Eat will isolate the word “peppers.”
 This allows us to put all types of “peppers” in the same place on your list, since they are most likely together at the grocery store.

 - The item is then sorted by its full ingredient title.